-Peter Stafford Wilson returns to Tulsa for his seventh season as the Tulsa Ballet’s Principal Conductor, where he will lead performances of Dracula, Sleeping Beauty, Tchaikovsky, The Man Behind the Music, and The Nutcracker.
+Peter Stafford Wilson returns to Tulsa for his eighth season as the Tulsa Ballet’s Principal Conductor, where he will lead performances of Giselle, Dorothy and the Prince of OZ, and The Nutcracker.

-A native of North Carolina, Peter studied at the University of Cincinnati’s College-Conservatory of Music, where his primary mentor was the late Thomas Schippers.
-Mr. Wilson also studied at the Aspen Music School, where he studied with Dennis Russell Davies, Eastern Music Festival (on whose faculty he subsequently served), Pierre Monteux School, Boris Goldovsky Summer Opera Institute and Rome’s Accademia Nazionale di Santa Cecilia, where he was associated with Franco Ferrara.
+A native of North Carolina, Peter studied at the University of Cincinnati’s College-Conservatory of Music, where his primary mentor was Thomas Schippers.
+Mr. Wilson also attended the Aspen Music School, where he studied with Dennis Russell Davies, Eastern Music Festival (on whose faculty he subsequently served), Pierre Monteux School, Boris Goldovsky Summer Opera Institute and Rome’s Accademia Nazionale di Santa Cecilia, where he was associated with Franco Ferrara.

-Peter is now in his seventeenth season as Music Director of Ohio’s Springfield Symphony Orchestra where he recently was awarded a League of American Orchestras/ASCAP Award for Adventuresome Programming.
-He also continues his commitment to the Westerville Symphony at Otterbein University as Music Director, and will make his debut conducting the Pennsylvania Ballet’s production of Angel Corella’s setting of Giselle.
-He also returns with BalletMet/Columbus to conduct the Michigan Opera Theater Orchestra at The Detroit Opera House.
+Peter is now in his eighteenth season as Music Director of Ohio’s Springfield Symphony Orchestra where he recently was awarded a League of American Orchestras/ASCAP Award for Adventuresome Programming.
+He also continues his commitment to the Westerville Symphony at Otterbein University as Music Director.
+This season he also returns with BalletMet/Columbus to conduct the Michigan Opera Theater Orchestra at The Detroit Opera House.
 He recently made his debut with the Pennsylvania Ballet, and the Shenzhen Symphony Orchestra in China.